thepolicylab/initial-website/_projects/2021-02-02-other-title.md

 layout: project
 title: "Other title of case study goes here and spans perhaps three to five lines in sentence case"
 subtitle:
-abstract: A long description of the project to be described in a pull quote.
 date: 2021-02-02
 aside:
   partners: